It’s not a race to enjoy our views. But it sure used to be.

 Car clubs with 20 or more people in the party are eligible to receive group admission rates.
-Click here to view current group admission rates.
+Call 828-733-2013 for more information.

 The 140-seat restaurant, Mildred’s Grill, serves hot, tasty food at reasonable prices.
 Meals ordered in advance will be ready and waiting for you at the time that best fits into your schedule.
 A private dining room is also available by reservation.
 The Mountain also has more than 100 picnic tables in scenic locations throughout the park, including a covered picnic area situated next to the Nature Museum.
 Your group is welcome to bring its own picnic, or our staff will be happy to prepare box lunches for you.
-Group Catering Menu
+For more information, call 828-733-2013.

 Because sharp curves near the top of the mountain restrict commercial motor coaches and some school buses to the lower part of the mountain, Grandfather Mountain provides free shuttle service to the top in its own buses.
 Reservations for the shuttle buses are required.